 You can connect your Zoom and Echo360 accounts, and have all cloud recordings copied into Echo360.
 If you enable this, you can even have a recurring Zoom meeting publish directly to an Echo360 course.
 Unlike Zoom recordings, which are kept for 120 days, Echo360 does not have a storage limit on your recordings.

-There are no planned downtimes for Blackboard for April 2021.
+There are no planned downtimes for Moodle outside the scheduled maintenance windows.

-To learn more about Blackboard or to get help, you can:
+To learn more about Moodle or to get help, you can: